-The constitution of GMO Systematic Global Macro Trust permits the transfer of units only with the consent of GMO Australia.
-In the case of GMO SGM Major Markets Trust, transfers are permitted if as a result of the transfer no unit holder would hold less than the minimum holding required.
-For each Trust, GMO Australia may refuse to register a transfer of units in its discretion.
+The Trust constitution permits the transfer of units only with the consent of GMO Australia.
+GMO Australia may refuse to register a transfer of units in its discretion.

 Progress Reports and Accounts

 To keep unit holders fully informed about their investments, GMO Australia will provide: